ncipollo/tix-core/README.md

 1. Come up with the idea.
 2. Write out a design document.
 3. Open your ticketing platform of your choice (or more realistically, your company's choice).
-4. Jump around between tabs, wait for the web UX to load, and input your tickets one-by-one.
+4. Jump around between tabs, wait for the web UI to load, and input your tickets one-by-one.

 Tix lets you do all your planning offline, in a single document.
-Tix can then take this document and mass product tickets for you.
+Tix can then take this document and mass produce tickets for you.

 # Installation 💾